mohammad-alafth/Computer_vision_project/README.md

 ---

-## 🚀 Fitur Sistem
+## 🚀 System Features
-1. *Upload Gambar:* Pengguna dapat mengunggah gambar coin.
+1. *Image Upload:* Users can upload coin images.
-2. *Prediksi Koin:*
+2. *Coin Prediction:*
-   - Jenis koin akan ditampilkan secara otomatis pada layar.
+- The coin type will be displayed automatically on the screen.
-   - Menampilkan tingkat akurasi.
+- Displays the accuracy level.
-3. *Visualisasi Bounding Box:*
+3. *Bouncing Box Visualization:*
-   - Area koin ditandai dengan bounding.
+- The coin area is marked with bounding.
-   - Label jenis koin dan confidence ditampilkan di dalam gambar.
+- The coin type label and confidence are displayed in the image.
-4. *Penjumlahan koin terdeteksi:*
+4. *Summing detected coins:*
-   - Misalnya: "Terdapat 5 buah koin 200, maka hasil akan berjumlah 1000."
+- For example: "There are 5 coins of 200, then the result will be 1000."
-5. *Antarmuka Web Sederhana:*
+5. *Simple Web Interface:*
-   - Menampilkan hasil klasifikasi, confidence, gambar asli + bounding box, dan penanganan.
+- Displays the classification results, confidence, original image + bounding box, and handling.

 ---

-## 📈 Detail Progress
+## 📈 Progress Details
-- ✅ Data preprocessing dan augmentasi gambar selesai.
+- ✅ Data preprocessing and image augmentation completed.
-- ✅ Model yolo dilatih dengan akurasi validasi hingga *92%*.
+- ✅ Yolo model trained with validation accuracy up to *92%*.
-- ✅ Implementasi bounding box CV selesai.
+- ✅ Implementation of bounding box CV completed.
-- ✅ Sistem memberikan output klasifikasi, confidence, jumlah koin, dan gambar hasil.
+- ✅ System outputs classification, confidence, number of coins, and result image.

-## 🚀 Hasil
+## 🚀 results
 - ### Grafik akurasi dan loss model
   <p align="center">
    <img src="P_curve.png" width="400"/>